doyleLai/Arduino-DCC-Station/README.md

 ## Hardware Configuration
 You need an H-bridge motor driver to deliver a large current flow used by locomotives.
 Connect Ardunio's pin 11 and 12 to the two input pins of your H-bridge.
 Connect the two output pins of the H-bridge to the rails.

+This program was tested in Arduino UNO Rev3.

 If you use a non-isolated oscilloscope to measure the Arduino or the motor driver's output pulses, attach the probe tip only.
 Never connect the ground lead of a non-isolated oscilloscope to any signal pin.

 ## Control Messages